-The Conference of the Parties (COP) of the UNFCCC meets annually and has lawmaking ability with the power to adopt necessary measures including resolutions and recommendations.
-Experts provide scientific and technical advice under the convention.
+The Conference of the Parties (COP) of the UNFCCC meets annually and has the lawmaking ability to adopt necessary measures, including resolutions and recommendations.
+Experts provide scientific and technical advice under the Convention.
 The Subsidiary Body for Scientific and Technical Advice (SBSTA) was established to provide the COP with information and advice on scientific and technical matters.
-The Subsidiary Body for Implementation (SBI) assists the COP in the assessment and review of the effective implementation of the convention.
+The Subsidiary Body for Implementation (SBI) assists the COP in assessing and reviewing the effective implementation of the Convention.

-Over time, the convention has adjusted some of their goals – to include a provision to allow ecosystems to adapt naturally to climate change.
-It also provides for parties to take precautionary measures to anticipate the causes of climate change and mitigate the adverse effects where there are threats of irreversible damage.
-The convention also calls for developed countries to bear the bulk of the responsibility for the implementation of the convention because of their historical responsibility for emissions and the contribution to GHG concentrations in the atmosphere.
+Over time, the Convention has adjusted some of its goals – to include a provision to allow ecosystems to adapt naturally to climate change.
+It also allows parties to take precautionary measures to anticipate the causes of climate change and mitigate the adverse effects where there are threats of irreversible damage.
+The Convention also calls for developed countries to bear the bulk of the responsibility for implementing the Convention because of their historical responsibility for emissions and the contribution to GHG concentrations in the atmosphere.

 1997 Kyoto Protocol

-The Kyoto Protocol focused the Annex 1 UNFCCC parties on quantification of emission reduction targets and establishing a time table for the achievement of those targets.
+The Kyoto Protocol focused the Annex 1 UNFCCC parties on quantifying emission reduction targets and establishing a timetable for achieving those targets.
 Adopted in December 1997, the Kyoto Protocol:

 - Annex 1 countries could not exceed the assigned amount of emissions during the first commitment period

-Mitigation levels set at Kyoto included a reduction of GHG emissions by Annex 1 countries by 5.2% below 1990 levels by 2012.
+Mitigation levels set at Kyoto included reducing GHG emissions by Annex 1 countries by 5.2% below 1990 levels by 2012.
 The GHG emissions covered by the Kyoto protocol include:

 - Carbon Dioxide (CO2)